ihavenonickname/Intelligens/readme.md

 ## About the future

-The following algorithms will be implement in the near future:
+The following algorithms will be implemented in the near future:

 * Least squares
 * Multinomial naive bayes network